dead-claudia/thallium/README.md

 - The documentation and examples are in `docs/**`.
 - The tests are in `test/**`.
     - Mocha is currently used as the runner.
     - The assertions are fully self-hosted.
-Using Techtonic to test Techtonic is awesome!
+Using Thallium to test Thallium is awesome!
     - Fixtures for those tests are in `test-fixtures/**`.
     - Utilities are in `test-util/**`.
     - Some of the test files are mirrored in [CoffeeScript](http://coffeescript.org/) and JavaScript for the acceptance tests.
 These are very explicitly labeled, so it should be fairly obvious.